prog4biol/pfb2023/unix.md

 These can be combined.
 For example, this command redirects standard input from the file named `/etc/passwd`, writes its results into the file `search.out`, and writes its error messages (if any) into a file named `search.err`.
 What does it do?
 It searches the password file for a user named "root" and returns all lines that refer to that user.

 ```
-(~) 66% grep root < /etc/passwd > search.out 2> search.err
+(~) 66% grep root /etc/passwd > search.out 2> search.err
 ```

 #### Filters, Filenames, and Standard Input

 Many Unix commands act as filters, taking data from a file or standard input, transforming the data, and writing the results to standard output.
-Most filters are designed so that if they are called with one or more filenames on the command-line, they will use those files as input.
+Most filters are designed so that if they are called with one or more filenames on the command line, they will use those files as input.
 Otherwise they will act on standard input.
 For example, these two commands are equivalent:

 ```
-(~) 66% grep 'gatttgc' < big_file.fasta
 (~) 67% grep 'gatttgc' big_file.fasta
+(~) 68% grep 'gatttgc' < big_file.fasta
 ```
 Both commands use the `grep` command to search for the string "gatttgc" in the file `big_file.fasta`.
-The first one searches standard input, which happens to be redirected from the file.
-The second command is explicitly given the name of the file on the command line.
+The first command is explicitly given the name of the file on the command line; the second one searches standard input, which is redirected from the file to stdin of `grep`.

 Sometimes you want a filter to act on a series of files, one of which happens to be standard input.
-Many commands let you use `-` on the command-line as an alias for standard input.
+Many commands let you use `-` on the command line as an alias for standard input.
 Example:

 ```
-(~) 68% grep 'gatttgc' big_file.fasta bigger_file.fasta -
+(~) 70% grep 'gatttgc' big_file.fasta bigger_file.fasta -
 ```
 This example searches for "gatttgc" in three places.
 First it looks in file `big_file.fasta`, then in `bigger_file.fasta`, and lastly in standard input (which, since it isn't redirected, will come from the keyboard).